SEKOIA-IO/documentation/docs/integrations/rsyslog_generic_settings.md

 - Download the SEKOIA.IO certificate
 - Start the Rsyslog service and ensure it is correclty set-up

-## Example of auto-setup configuration
+## III.
+Example of auto-setup configuration
 In order to help users setting up this concentrator we suggest the following bash script working for Ubuntu or Debian server.

 It will automatically configure you Rsyslog server to collect and forward Windows Event logs.